Three dead, 10 injured in Greek passenger train derailment

-ATHENS Three people died and 10 more were injured when a train derailed in northern Greece on Saturday night and ripped through a house, police said.
+ATHENS (Reuters) - Three people died and 10 more were injured when a train derailed in northern Greece on Saturday night and ripped through a house, police said.

 The train carrying 70 passengers and five crew was heading from Athens to the second-biggest city of Thessaloniki when it derailed in the town of Adendro, 37 km (23 miles) from Thessaloniki, railway company TRAINOSE said.